C-Chafik/ft_nmap/README.md

 # ft_nmap
-Recode a nmap with a few flags
+Recode a basic version of nmap with a few flags